Feeling Cold All the Time and Blood Flow

 Blood flow in the human body is mainly controlled by a single factor: the automatic respiratory pattern.
 Clinical evidence suggests that over 90% of modern population have too fast and too deep automatic breathing.

-Feeling cold all the time in the severely sick
+Cold body sensation all the time in the severely sick

 Always feeling cold is common during last stages of cancer and HIV-AIDS (usually together with cachexia and common night sweating).
 These people commonly have less than 10 seconds for the body oxygen test.
 Clinical studies suggest that these groups of people have up to 30-50 breaths per minute for their respiratory frequency at rest (see cancer and HIV-AIDS pages), while the norm is only 10-12 small diaphragmatic breaths per minute.